GEOS-ESM/GEOSldas/README.md

 To build the model in a single step, do the following from a head node:
 ```
 cd ./GEOSldas
-./parallel_build.csh -mil
+./parallel_build.csh
 ```
 This checks out all the external repositories of the model (albeit only on the first run, [see subsection on mepo below](#mepo)!) and then builds and installs the model.

 The resulting model build is found in `build-SLES15/`, and the installation is found in `install-SLES15/`, with setup scripts like `ldas_setup` in `install-SLES15/bin`.

-To obtain a build that is suitable for debugging, use `./parallel_build.csh -debug -mil`, which builds in `build-Debug-SLES15/` and installs in `install-Debug-SLES15/`.
+To obtain a build that is suitable for debugging, use `./parallel_build.csh -debug`, which builds in `build-Debug/` and installs in `install-Debug/`.
 There is also an option for aggressive  optimization.
 For details, see the [GEOSldas Wiki](https://github.com/GEOS-ESM/GEOSldas/wiki).

 Instructions for building the model in multiple steps are provided below.